 After any operation, as tissues heal there is some swelling and firmness.
 The majority of this will resolve within 6 weeks, but the last small amounts can take up to a year or so to completely resolve.
 By the end of a month after your operation, some gentle tissue massage will help speed the recovery of the tissues.
-Occasionally there will be patches of fat that have not survived the operation (fat necrosis), that become hard and may need to be removed.
+Our nurse will advise you when and how to perform this massage.
+Occasionally there will be patches of fat that has not survived the operation (fat necrosis) that become hard and may need to be surgically removed.